 Paris has many beautiful gardens and one that usually gains the approvals of both kids and adults is the Luxembourg Gardens, in Paris city centre.
-There is loads to see and do here from playgrounds to toy boats on the pond to a marionette show.
+There is loads to see and do here from playgrounds to the park famous marionette show.

 See Paris from the water